remmmi/WooCommerce-Cart-REST-API/readme.txt

 ## 🧰 Developer Tools

 * **[CoCart Beta Tester](https://github.com/cocart-headless/cocart-beta-tester)** allows you to easily update to pre-release versions of CoCart for testing and development purposes.
-* **[CoCart VSCode](https://github.com/cocart-headless/cocart-vscode)** extension for Visual Studio Code adds snippets and autocompletion of functions, classes and hooks.
+* **[CoCart VSCode](https://github.com/cocart-headless/cocart-vscode)** extension for Visual Studio Code adds snippets and auto-completion of functions, classes and hooks.
 * **[CoCart Product Support Boilerplate](https://github.com/cocart-headless/cocart-product-support-boilerplate)** provides a basic boilerplate for supporting a different product types to add to the cart with validation including adding your own parameters.
 * **[CoCart Cart Callback Example](https://github.com/cocart-headless/cocart-cart-callback-example)** provides you an example of registering a callback that can be triggered when updating the cart.